zarf-dev/proposals/8-show-manifest-and-values/README.md

 below is for the real nitty-gritty.
 -->

 Introduce four new commands. `zarf dev show-manifests`, `zarf dev show-values-files`, `zarf package show-manifests`, and `zarf package show-values-files`.
 The `package` commands will run on an already built package, local or remote, while the `dev` commands will take a package directory.
+This command will print both the manifests from a helm chart and the manifests in the `.components[x].manifests` key.
+Component actions will not run during any of these commands.

-Before printing the manifest for each chart the name and version of the chart should be printed.
+Before printing the manifest for each chart the name and version of the chart will be printed.
+Before printing Manifests from the `.components[x].manifests` key the name of the manifests block, `.components[x].manifests[x].name`, will be printed.

 Below is the intended help text for `zarf dev show-manifests`. `zarf dev show-values-files` will include the same flags.
 ```